Stellar theory for flag complexes: Introduction

-Next, we apply Theorem \ref{thm:main} to problems on $f$-vectors of flag spheres, and pose two new conjectures about the combinatorial structure forced by their face numbers, analogous to the extremal examples in the upper and lower bound theorems for simplicial spheres.
-The conjectures are supported by computer experiments -- by Theorem \ref{thm:main} our algorithm searches through the entire space of flag PL-spheres of any fixed dimension, see Corollary \ref{cor:cumputer_program}.
+Next, we consider flag spheres, and pose two new conjectures about the combinatorial structure forced by their face numbers, analogous to the extremal examples in the upper and lower bound theorems for simplicial spheres.
+The conjectures are supported by computer experiments --- as a consequence of the Main Theorem~\ref{thm:main} our algorithm searches through the entire space of flag PL spheres of any fixed dimension; see Corollary \ref{cor:cumputer_program}.

-Outline: preliminaries on stellar theory are given in Section \ref{sec:prelim}, barycentric subdivisions are discussed in Section~\ref{sec:br}, concluding that $G_e(X)$ is connected in Section~\ref{sec:stellar}, proof that $G_f(X)$ is connected is given in Section~\ref{sec:flag}, and conjectures for extremal flag spheres are given in Section~\ref{sec:apps}.
+Section~\ref{sec:prelim} provides preliminaries on stellar theory.
+Barycentric subdivisions are discussed in Section~\ref{sec:br}, concluding that $G_e(\Delta)$ is connected in Section~\ref{sec:stellar}.
+Section~\ref{sec:flag} gives the proof that $G_f(\Delta)$ is connected, and conjectures for extremal flag spheres are formulated in Section~\ref{sec:apps}.